-Our first priority: The historic restoration of the Swiss Cottage, built in 1878, to be used in this century as a Concession Stand and Shed.
+Our first priority: The historic restoration of the 1878 Swiss Cottage for use in this century as a Concession Stand and Shed.

-In 2005, the project was approved and partially budgeted by Borough Council; and we applied for a state grant from the PA Department of Community and Economic Development.
+In 2005, Borough Council approved and partially budgeted our project.
+We applied for a state grant from the PA Department of Community and Economic Development.

-As we rang in 2008, still awaiting funding, we needed to take action to protect the building from deteriorating beyond repair; even shrinkwrapping was considered.
+As we rang in 2008, still awaiting funding, we needed to take action to protect the building from deteriorating beyond repair; we even considered shrinkwrapping.

 Below, the slideshow of photos taken by Jim Salvas show the Swiss Cottage interior, ravaged by fire almost 100 years ago.
 Recent work to refurbish the interior uncovered the remains of pre-1917 trading cards, playbill covers, and print ads.